-Members of ACAT have the option to elect for a free annual TTC Monthly Pass or have ACAT related business reimbursed on approval by the TTC.
+Members of ACAT have the option to elect for an annual TTC Monthly Pass or have ACAT related business reimbursed via a Monthly Expense Log approved by the TTC.

 Members are required to keep confidential any TTC information, documents or other materials identified as confidential, which are not in the public domain and are provided to facilitate the work of ACAT.